1e14/1e14/modules/1e14/README.md

 ### Types

-River Core exports the following types:
+1e14 exports the following types:

 * `Any`: Lookup with string keys
 * `InPort`: Describes an input port